chadlohrli/baseledger-core/README.md

 ## Creating a Vault

-Using the Provide CLI, you can easily setup a secure vault to house your Baseledger keys.
+Using the [Provide CLI](https://github.com/provideplatform/provide-cli), you can easily setup a secure vault instance to secure your Baseledger keys.
 Baseledger currently supports Ed25519 keys for peer-to-peer authorization and validator keys.

-If you do not have a Provide user, first create one:
+If you have not previously created a Provide user, first create one:

 ```
 prvd users create
 ```

-Next, authenticate using your Provide credentials and create a vault and Ed25519 key:
+Next, authenticate using those credentials and create a vault and Ed25519 key:

 ```
 prvd authenticate